What is Sarcoma?

-Sarcoma is sometimes curable by surgery (about 20% of the time), or by surgery with chemotherapy and/or radiation (another 30%), but about half the time they are totally resistant to all of these approaches—thus the extreme need for new therapeutic approaches.
-At any one time, about 50,000 patients and their families are struggling with sarcoma.
-Approximately 15,000 new cases are diagnosed each year nearly 6,000 people die each year from sarcoma.
+Sarcoma is sometimes curable by surgery (about 20% of the time), or by surgery with chemotherapy and/or radiation (another 50-55%), but about half the time they are totally resistant to all of these approaches—thus the extreme need for new therapeutic approaches.
+At any one time, more than 50,000 patients and their families are struggling with sarcoma.
+More than 16,000 new cases are diagnosed each year and nearly 7,000 people die each year from sarcoma in the United States.

 Sarcoma – Cancer of the Connective Tissues